aptos-labs/developer-docs/docs/move/book/uses.md

 use std::vector::{Self, empty};
 ```

-For clarity, all of the following are equivalent:
+For clarity, all the following are equivalent:

 ```move
 use std::vector;